amamitpandey/tuts/Java/Java_tuts.md

 ### Type of polymorphism :
 Overloading : method name will same but params will differ, if there is any mistake it’s give run time error.
 Overriding : method signature, name, parameter will same, it can be overwritten.
 Give compile time error.

+### Hide method:
+it's like override, in java we can override default method but not static method, so without override we can update the body, this is called hide method.

 ### Difference between Inversion of Control & Dependency Injenction